 |

 So, where's the washroom?
 You can hear The Silence.
 "To talk about architecture without talking about toilets is to operate in denial of a whole array of sexual, psychological, and moral economies.
 For all the endless apparent talk about the body in architecture, architects don’t really want to talk about it.
-Architectural discourse is a deodorizer" (Toilet Architecture: An Essay about the Most Psychosexually Charged Room in a Building, by Beatriz Colmina and Mark Wigley, 2017).
+Architectural discourse is a deodorizer" (Toilet Architecture: An Essay about the Most Psychosexually Charged Room in a Building, by Beatriz Colomina and Mark Wigley, 2017).
 Where's the washroom?
 It's a challenging question when washrooms - bathrooms, toilets, restrooms, loos, whatever you want to call them - remain a taboo subject in polite society.
 But who hasn't been caught short, with their pants down, so to speak?
 The dearth of public toilets in Winnipeg, indeed across Canada, is a crying shame, literally.
 Here in Winnipeg, BridgmanCollaborative has been lobbying for well over a decade to bring public toilets to the City's public policy table.
-Now with COVID-19 and lockdowns, the issues are even more pronounced, with restaurants and shops closed, opened, closed again . . .
+Now with COVID-19 and lockdowns, the issues are even more pronounced, with restaurants and shops closed, opened, closed again . . . .
 The relationships between public health, planning and design have never been so exposed in recent history, as they are today.
-We're working on a new prototype, following from the success of our Pop-Up Winnipeg Public Toilet.
-More news to come in the coming months.
+We're working on a new prototype, known as the LOO LOO™, following from the success of our POP-UP Winnipeg Public Toilet.
+More news in the coming months.
 In the meantime, check out what's in the works.
-We're challenging The Silence.
+At BridgmanCollaborative, we're challenging The Silence.
+Comments are closed.

 BridgmanCollaborative's CO-LAB blog shares our passion for architecture, design and urban issues.
 What makes a good city?
 We ask careful questions, we listen, we work for change.